+6.2 Continental-8-Node

-• Continental-8-node: In order to separate the nodes further, each workflow pattern was executed across 2 continental configurations.
+In order to separate the nodes further, each workflow pattern was executed across two continental configurations.
 The first was a European set, which contained nodes from both France and Germany.
-The second utilised nodes across the USA.
-8 Web services were deployed across 8 nodes, a further 2 nodes acted as proxies for groups of 4 Web services, a final node acted as a workflow engine that is a separate node from any of the proxies and services.
-The mean performance benefit for the European configuration is displayed in Figure 8(d) and USA-wide configuration in Figure 8(e).
+The second utilized nodes across the USA.
+Eight web services were deployed across eight nodes, a further two nodes acted as proxies for groups of four web services, a final node acted as a workflow engine that is a separate node from any of the proxies and services.
+The mean performance benefit for the European configuration is displayed in Fig. 8d and USA-wide configuration in Fig. 8e.

+6.3 World Wide-16-Node

-• World wide-16-node: The final PlanetLab experiment executed each pattern across all available nodes in the previous configurations.
-16 Web services were deployed across 16 nodes, 4 proxies were deployed across separate nodes, which manage 4 Web services each, a final node acted as the workflow engine that is a separate node from any of the proxies and services.
-The mean performance benefit for the world wide configuration is displayed in Figure 8(f).
+The final PlanetLab experiment executed each pattern across all available nodes in the previous configurations.
+Sixteen web services were deployed across 16 nodes, four proxies were deployed across separate nodes, which manage four web services each, a final node acted as the workflow engine that is a separate node from any of the proxies and services.